-The conference will include a UK perspective on approaches towards food waste behaviour change from Resource London, and an European perspective from Brussels Environment and Wageningen University.
+The conference will include a UK perspective on approaches towards food waste behaviour change from Resource London, and a European perspective from Brussels Environment and Wageningen University.
 There will be representatives from a range of sectors, including academics, retailers and the third sector.
-With a focus on consumer engagement, representatives from East of England Co-op will discuss the role of supermarkets in reducing household food waste, whilst representatives from Evening Standard Dispossessed Fund will make links between food waste prevention and surplus food redistribution in the UK.
+With a focus on consumer engagement, representatives from East of England Co-op will discuss the role of supermarkets in reducing household food waste, whilst representatives from The London Community Foundation will discuss the Evening Standard Dispossessed Fund and make links between food waste prevention and surplus food redistribution in the UK.

 The afternoon workshop, open to all delegates, will aim to put learning from the morning session into practice by exploring priorities when devising a waste prevention programme.

 There will be plenty of opportunities for delegates to network, and attend the information stalls during breaks.
 Lunch will be provided with recipes taken from our own North London Food Lovers' Cookbook.

 Antony Buchan, Head of Programme at Resource London.
 Antony will be presenting in the morning session on the TRIFOCAL programme, explaining the approach and including any initial findings or outcomes.
 Antony leads the Resource London programme, supporting London waste authorities to deliver significant savings and improve performance.
 He is a waste management professional with 17+ years’ experience in local, regional and national government and the commercial sector.
 A member of the negotiating team that created LWARB, Antony has been working for LWARB since its establishment.